trufnetwork/node/docs/node-operator-guide.md

 ### 3. Enable State Sync

 This will configure your node to use state sync for faster synchronization with the network.
-Edit the `config.toml` file using the following command:
+Edit the `config.toml` file using the appropriate command for your OS.

+#### For Linux (Ubuntu/Debian)

 ```bash
 sed -i '/\[state_sync\]/,/^\[/ s/enable = false/enable = true/' ./my-node-config/config.toml